Guardians vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Cleveland Guardians and Milwaukee Brewers play on Saturday at 4:10 PM ET.
-Jose Ramirez and Christian Yelich have been on a tear in recent games for their respective clubs.
+The Cleveland Guardians versus Milwaukee Brewers game on Sunday at 1:40 PM ET will feature a pair of hot hitters in Jose Ramirez and Christian Yelich.

-The favored Guardians have -125 moneyline odds against the underdog Brewers, who are listed at +105.
-The total is 8 runs for the contest.
+The Guardians are -110 moneyline favorites in this matchup with the Brewers (-110).
+The total is 8 runs for the matchup (with -105 odds on the over and -115 odds to go under).

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.